Welcome to Cadabam's Hospitals

 While other therapies may also provide support, CBT is widely recommended as part of comprehensive schizophrenia treatment because of its structured and skills-based approach.

-Can CBT Be Combined with Other Treatments for Schizophrenia?
+Can CBT Be Combined With Other Treatments for Schizophrenia?

 Yes, Cognitive Behavioural Therapy (CBT) is commonly combined with other treatments to improve outcomes for individuals with schizophrenia.
 A comprehensive treatment plan usually includes medication, psychological therapy, and supportive interventions to help manage symptoms and support long-term recovery.